dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 **Design**

-Design manager, you can check each components and nets easily, and it will provide DRC(Design rule check) to help your design better.
+Design Manager, you can check each component and net easily, and it will provide DRC(Design rule check) to help your design better.

 **Parts**